GMOD/Apollo/docs/index.rst

-Web Apollo 2
+Apollo 2
 ============

-Web Apollo 2 - An instantaneous, collaborative, genome annotation editor.
+Apollo 2 - An instantaneous, collaborative, genome annotation editor.

 The application's technology stack includes a Grails-based Java web application with flexible database backends and a Javascript client that runs in a web browser as a JBrowse plugin.